Who is Terry Smith, Penn State's new interim football coach?

 Prior to making the jump to coaching in college, Smith coached high school football in the Pittsburgh area for over a decade at his alma mater Gateway High School in Monroeville, where he led the team to four WPIAL championship game appearances in a six year span.

 During his 11 years at the helm of the Gateway High School football program, Smith compiled a record of 101-30.
-In 2018, Smith was inducted into the WPIAL Hall of Fame.
+He was inducted into the WPIAL Hall of Fame in 2018.

-As a player, Smith started at the wide receiver position for Penn State for three years and ranks in the top 20 in several career statistics including receiving touchdowns, receiving yards, and catches.
+As a player, Smith won two WPIAL titles at Gateway and started at the wide receiver position for Penn State for three years, ranking in the top 20 in several career statistics including receiving touchdowns, receiving yards, and catches.

 After graduating from Penn State in 1991, Smith played several professional football seasons between the NFL, CFL, and AFL.